Moshiii/SE_on_DL_top_paper_digist/Papers_citing_deeptest.rst

  KMNC NBC SNAC TKNC TKNP

 Houdini
+NIPS 2017

-Chauffeurnet: Learning to drive by imitating the best and synthesizing the worst
+-- Chauffeurnet: Learning to drive by imitating the best and synthesizing the worst

-DeepConcolic: Testing and Debugging Deep Neural Networks
+DeepConcolic: Testing and Debugging Deep Neural Networks Youcheng et al 2019

+   DeepConcolic is the first tool that implements a concolic testing technique for DNNs

-Adversarial Sample Detection for Deep Neural Network through Model Mutation Testing
+Adversarial Sample Detection for Deep Neural Network through Model Mutation Testing Jingyi  et al 2019 icse

+   In this work, we provide a complementary perspective and propose an approach for detecting adversarial samples at runtime.
+The idea is that, given an arbitrary input sample to a DNN, to decide at runtime whether it is likely to be an adversarial sample or not.
+If it is, we raise an alarm and report that the sample is ‘suspicious’ with certain confidence.
+Once detected, it can be rejected or checked depending on different applications.

 Symbolic Execution for Attribution and Attack Synthesis in Neural Networks